Alcohol, Drugs, and Smoking

 e.
 Severe intoxication resulting in concern for student’s well-being (C) (Degree of intoxication constituting “of concern” is at the reasonable discretion of the OSCCR.)

 A number of states, including Illinois, have passed laws that make the use of marijuana for some medical conditions legitimate under the law of that state.
+Furthermore, beginning January 1, 2020 the state of Illinois will make recreational use of marijuana legal at the state-level for those over the age of 21.
 However, the possession or use of marijuana remains an offense under the Controlled Substances Act, a federal law.
 Loyola University Chicago is obligated to comply with all federal laws and regulations.
 In order to remain in compliance, Loyola will not permit the possession or use of marijuana at educational or other activities sponsored, conducted, or authorized by Loyola or its student organizations, whether on or off campus, in any on-campus housing, or in any other Loyola buildings or other property.

 In compliance with Illinois law, smoking is prohibited in all campus buildings and within 15 feet of all entrance ways and fresh air intake areas.
 This policy applies to all University facilities on all campuses in Chicago and Rome (JFRC).
-Electronic smoking devices (e.g. e-cigarettes, vaporizers, or “vapes”) or any electronic product that can be used to simulate smoking may not be used indoors, and are treated the same as regular cigarettes for the purposes of all University policies, unless tampered with or intended for use with illicit drugs (in which case, see §201(8) Drugs).
+Electronic smoking devices (e.g. e-cigarettes, vaporizers, or “vapes”) or any electronic product that can be used to simulate smoking may not be used indoors, and are treated the same as regular cigarettes for the purposes of all University policies, unless tampered with or intended for use with illicit drugs (in which case, see §201(7) Drugs).
+Students are prohibited from selling, buying for, distributing samples of, or furnishing any tobacco product to persons under the age of 21.

 For additional information regarding Loyola's policies, see the Loyola University Chicago Alcohol and Other Drugs Policy.